smoeding/puppet-sendmail/README.md

 ## Module Description

-Sendmail is a powerful mail transfer agent, and this modules provides an easy way to manage entries in various Sendmail configuration files (e.g. `/etc/mail/access` and `/etc/mail/mailertable`).
-A future version will address the main sendmail configuration file in `/etc/mail/sendmail.mc`.
+Sendmail is a powerful mail transfer agent, and this modules provides an easy way to manage the main Sendmail configuration files `/etc/mail/sendmail.mc` and `/etc/mail/submit.mc`.
+It also manages entries in various Sendmail database files (e.g. `/etc/mail/access` and `/etc/mail/mailertable`).

 ## Setup